Molly Crabapple: Comics

 Crabapple has contributed her illustrations to a number of comics, often with writer John Leavitt.
 They worked on Backstage (2008), a webcomic at Act-i-vate that tells the story of how fire eater Scarlett O'Herring was murdered.
 Scarlett Takes Manhattan (2009), a graphic novel published by Fugu Press, is a prequel to Backstage.
-Puppet Makers (2011), a steampunk web comic that depicts an alternate history of the industrial revolution and the court of Versailles, was released for digital download by DC Comics.
+Puppet Makers (2011), a steampunk webcomic that depicts an alternate history of the Industrial Revolution and the court of Versailles, was released for digital download by DC Comics.
 Crabapple also illustrated two Marvel anthologies, Strange Tales vol. 2 and Girl Comics vol. 2.